-Hey, I'm glad you found your way to my website about creating art with my daughter, Rose, along with other children I teach Conservation.
+Hey, I'm glad you found your way to my website about 'Teaching Children Conservation Through Art'.
 Welcome.
-Hopefully it'll add a splash of colour to your day.
+Hopefully, it'll add a splash of colour to your day.

-Drawing, colouring and painting are great ways for little people to express themselves especially if they haven't mastered the art of speech yet.
-The mind of a child is a magical place full of adventure and when translated through art, the results can be enchanting.
-We have so much fun doing this together and each picture tells its own, often higgledy piggledy, story.
-I hope you enjoy looking through our doodles and as much as we have done creating them.
+Drawing, colouring and painting are great ways for young people to express themselves, especially if they haven't mastered speech yet.
+The mind of a child is a magical place full of adventure, and when translated through art, the results can be enchanting.
+Every tiny mark made - whether it's in a workshop or at home with my kids - tells its own unique story about how we can help the environment around the world.

 I'm a creative person born with a passion for art which I seem to have passed onto my little girl.
-Teaching young children the paramount importance of Conservation and how to look after our planet better so that all life forms - humans, flora and fauna - can continue to thrive for future generations, is something we can do through drawing and painting and is essential to the success of our being.
+Teaching young children the paramount importance of conservation, and how to look after our planet better so that all life forms can continue to thrive for future generations, is something we can do through drawing and painting and is essential to the success of our being.

-My work background is in PR and I have a degree in Anthropology BSc from UCL which I found fascinating as it enabled me to focus my interests in Man's Early Art, Conservation, Human Ecology and Primatology.
+My work background is in Communications, and I have a degree in Anthropology BSc from UCL, which I found fascinating as it enabled me to focus my interests in Man's Early Art, Conservation, Human Ecology and Primatology.

-https://www.profilepublicrelations.com and outside this, I continued to develop my passion for art by taking courses at http://londonfineartstudios.com.
+I continued to develop my passion for art by taking courses at London Fine Art Studios.
 Skills I hope will make this an enticing website for you browse.

 Mrs Elaine Chiverton